Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Weight decomposition of the equivariant index of the equivalent deformation operator

-\begin{cor} Continue the hypotheses and notation of Lemma \ref{lem:S1EquivariantIsom_LowEigenvalueSpaces_DefOp_to_ApproxComplex} and further assume that the connection $A$ can be written as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$ where $L_i$ is a complex line bundle on $X$ and $A_i$ is a unitary connection on $L_i$.
+\begin{cor}[Decomposition of equivariant index of deformation operator] Continue the hypotheses and notation of Lemma \ref{lem:S1EquivariantIsom_LowEigenvalueSpaces_DefOp_to_ApproxComplex}.
+If the connection $A$ splits as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$ as a direct sum of Hermitian line bundles, where $A_k$ is a unitary connection on $L_k$ for $k=1,2$, then